TobikoData/sqlmesh/docs/faq/faq.md

     A SQLMesh [`audit`](../concepts/audits.md) validates that transformed *data* meet some criteria.
 For example, an `audit` might verify that a column contains no `NULL` values or has no duplicated values.
 SQLMesh automatically runs audits when a `sqlmesh plan` is executed and the plan is applied or when `sqlmesh run` is executed.

+??? question "How does a model know when to run?"
+    A SQLMesh model determines when to run based on its [`cron`](#cron-question) parameter and how much time has elapsed since its previous run.

+    Models are not aware of upstream data updates and do not run based on what has happened in an upstream data source.

 <a id="cron-question"></a>
 ??? question "What is the model `cron` parameter?"
-    SQLMesh does not fully refresh models when a project is run.
+    SQLMesh does not fully refresh models every time a project is run.
 Instead, you specify how frequently each model should run with its [`cron` parameter](../concepts/models/overview.md#cron) (defaults to daily).

     When you execute `sqlmesh run`, SQLMesh compares each model's `cron` value to its record of when the model was last run.
 If enough time has elapsed it will run the model, otherwise it does nothing.